How To Always Get The Best

 My personal favorite used car quote service is at Edmunds.com because of the absolutely massive number of cars listed there, their long-standing reputation for helping consumers in what can be a fairly shady auto industry, as well as how quickly and easily the process works there.

 After you select your make and model, you can then further fine-tune your search by specifying model years, dealer distance, additional makes and models, and so forth.
-What you want to do ideally is locate at least 2 or 3 vehicles (the more, the better) at different dealerships that you may be interested in.
+What you want to do ideally is locate at least 2 or 3 vehicles (the more, the better) at different dealerships to create the competition.

 When the dealers reply via email, whether you're inquiring about either a used or new car, you should respond by saying something like:

 I'm contacting several dealerships about cars I'm very interested in and I am a serious buyer at this time.
 Is there anything else you can tell me about this vehicle and what would be your lowest price?
 I'm looking for the best value of the vehicles I've selected.

 While most dealers will contact you by email, if one does phone, you can just say something like: